[Major revision–posted 4/5/19 (replaces 9/24/14 edition)]

 (3) Human Resources will determine the number of hours granted for each catastrophic illness or injury.
 The amount granted for each catastrophic illness or injury:

 (a) Cannot exceed one-third of the balance of hours in the pool or the maximum allowable based on state service, whichever is less; and

 (b) Will not extend past the date an employee qualifies for benefits from short or long-term disability insurance or past the date disability and/or retirement payments begin from the Teacher Retirement System, the Social Security Administration, or any other applicable program.
 All employees must inform Human Resources of qualification for disability or retirement payments and of the date such benefits begin.

-(4) The Managing Director of Human Resources or his/her designee will notify the employee's department of the hours granted or denied.
+(4) The Assistant Vice President for Human Resources or their designee will notify the employee's department of the hours granted or denied.
 Sick Leave Pool hours will be applied to the employee's sick leave accrual beginning the first workday following expiration of the employee's earned paid leaves.

-(5) Decisions of the Managing Director of Human Resources relating to staff employees may be appealed to the president.
-Decisions of the Managing Director of Human Resources relating to faculty employees may be appealed to the Provost/Senior Vice President.
+(5) Decisions of the Assistant Vice President for Human Resources relating to staff employees may be appealed to the President.
+Decisions of the Assistant Vice President for Human Resources relating to faculty employees may be appealed to the Provost and Senior Vice President.

 6. Authoritative References

 Sick leave accrual – Texas Government Code, Section 661.202 (b) and (c)